DreGorski2/Udacity_LogAnalysis/README.md

 where sub.error_rate > 1;
 ```

 Gather timestamps(requests) and group them by date, gather status(error_404) that display the "404 NOT FOUND' error, and divide the error_404 column by requests to get the error_rate.
+Put the entire query into the a sub-query and filter that to get the result needed by only showing error-rate greater than 1.